 Hello and welcome to my site!

-Journalism was my goal, but then life took over and I became a single parent at the age of nineteen.
-Journalism required an around-the-clock lifestyle that I couldn't compete with.
-However, my need to explore people, cultures, and society through reading and writing remained strong.
+When college finally came along, I chose the Social Sciences program.
+Journalism was my goal, but life took over and I became a single parent at the age of nineteen.
+Journalism required an around-the-clock lifestyle that I couldn't compete with, so I settled on the Languages & Literature program instead.
+My need to explore people, cultures, and society through reading and writing remained strong.
 With a lot of effort, dedication and support I continued on to complete degrees in Social Anthropology, World Religions, and Education.
 My writing took an academic turn and my life became busy with school, family, and work.
 However, my dream of writing fiction continued.

 As a young single mother and university student, I struggled with social anxiety.
 I had always been shy and the pressures involved in juggling parenthood, financial obligations, and university were hard to manage.
 At times, the challenges in my life seemed to be suffocating my dreams.
 My dream to write was crumbling along with my mental health.
 Then one of my teachers put me in touch with a fantastic program called Project Chance.
 Project Chance was a low-cost housing project for single mothers who were also university students.
 Our building housed twenty-one mothers with their children.
 With my new support network, I persevered through my studies.
 I am sharing this part of my life with you because the support and life experience that I gained during this time were invaluable to my creative growth as a person and my ability to keep dreaming.
 During this period in my life, I realized that working through life's challenges was just as important to my creative self-growth as was having time to write.
 I knew that one day I would write my book and that everything up until that day was essentially research.

 With my renewed lust for life and alleviated financial pressures, I craved new experiences and put all of my spare change towards traveling.
 I explored the world, soaking up experiences in Europe, Australasia, West Africa and remote parts of Asia.
-Together with my young son, I lived, studied and worked in Canada, Norway, Australia and New Zealand.
+Together with my young son (and later with my husband and two younger children), I lived, studied and worked in Canada, Norway, Australia and New Zealand.
 My lust for writing grew along with my stack of journals.